 The very first step is to get in touch with us to set up a time to take a look.
 Often, we’ll need to give our current residents 24 hours notice before we show the property.
 Our normal hours for showing properties are 1pm-4:30pm Monday through Friday.
 We can also do showings on Saturdays by appointment, depending on the season.
 All properties are leased on a first come first served basis – take a look at the next step to learn how to snag the property you are interested in.

-We are unable to move forward with the approval process without all three parts
+We are unable to move forward with the approval process without all parts of the application, especially:

 - Finished, signed & dated application

 We look at three main areas when processing an application:

 Current & former landlords will be contacted for information regarding –

 - Violations of lease terms